JohnHinkle/Tools-for-Science/README.md

 # Tools-for-Science
-Programs to help with research (particularly microbial ecology)
+Programs to help with research (particularly microbial ecology and biogeochemistry)